d3rp/d3rp.github.io/content/blog/bash.rst

 **The point of this post is not to teach you how to use Bash more safely, but to tell you that you shouldn't have to.**

 Let's suppose that you still would like to anyway.
-You are willing (like this author, apparently) to spend unreasonable amounts of time studying the subtle behavior of Bash and accept the mental overhead needed to write code while going through all the rules in your head.
+You are willing (like me, apparently) to spend unreasonable amounts of time studying the subtle behavior of Bash and accept the mental overhead needed to write code while going through all the rules in your head.
 Unless you live in a vacuum, this is not enough.
 If you are part of a team, you cannot assume that everyone will be as dedicated to learn the intricacies of Bash as you are.
 Someone will eventually add a seemingly innocent AND-statement which could make your production script unreliable.